HD650/AlpacaCapital-be/README.md

 # AlpacaCapital-be
-To deploy, install python3.5,mysql,django.
+To deploy, install python3.5,mysql5.7,django.
-Then disable firewall on the linux server and setup a endpoint for azure load blance.
+Disable firewall on the linux server, setup an endpoint for azure load blance and fill the database.conf file.
 ## get_company_list
 * describe: api to get companies brief
 * url: /get_company_list/